1. Running shoes

 9. Experiment with energy gels

 Practicing your race day nutrition in advance is vital to ensure you don’t get sick on the day and pace your gel or food intake to give you enough power to get across the finish line.
 Practice like mad in advance until you're confident you've found the perfect food to suit your needs.
-Read our race day fuelling tips
+Read our marathon nutrition tips

 10. Add some speed work